-Each application flow can be described by itself (intracharacterization) or against other application flows (intercharacterization).
-Examples of the former include Multiple Description video Coding (MDC) [2, 37] and the imprecise computation model [20] that is widely used in the real-time computing community.
+Each application flow can be described by itself (intra-characterization) or against other application flows (inter-characterization).
+Examples of the former include Multiple Description video Coding (MDC) [2, 46] and the imprecise computation model [22] that is widely used in the real-time computing community.
 That is, an application flow has multiple representations or versions expressing different degrees of satisfaction (being minimally-to-fully satisfactory).
 The proxy must allocate and schedule resources to at least guarantee the minimum degree of satisfaction for each given application flow.
 That is, timely delivery of the base layer or essential part of each application flow must be guaranteed, and the enhancement layer or the optional part receives lower priority.
+For more general types of applications (including video), an application flow itself is also characterized by its minimum packet interarrival time, burstiness, multiple QoS levels, bandwidth, loss rate, delay, and jitter requirements.